Why the yoga mat was first rolled out

 Being a plus sized yogi, I didn’t feel judged, excluded or treated like I was doing a lesser practice by my first teachers.
 They were awesome.
 However, many people believe that they cannot do yoga for one reason or another.
 When it comes to size, there is a common misconception the people practicing yoga are slender and super bendy.
 There are many plus sized yoga teachers and practitioners out there.
 It’s just that social media tends to focus on some things and not the broader picture.
-Having Osteoarthritis and other medical conditions can have its limits to what you can do, but the great part about yoga is that it adapts to your own personal practice.
+Having Osteoarthritis and other medical conditions can change what you can do, but the great part about yoga is that it adapts to your own personal practice.
 Yoga is not a one size fits all approach.
 You can do yoga, regardless of weight, age, ability, gender, religious belief, socioeconomic status or demographics.
-It’s a case of finding what is accessible to you.
+It’s a case of finding your definition of accessible.

 My favourite thing to make yoga more accessible in classes is using props and sometimes even prop substitutes.
 There are so many things you can do with props.
 Sometimes you need to think outside the box and get creative to make a pose comfortable.
 It may require what I call a “bolster fort.”
 Ask me what that is after a class.

-My goal is to become a Yoga Therapist, specialising in conditions such as: Arthritis, Chronic Fatigue and Fibromyalgia.
-It’s been a goal since I started my first training.
-I have personal experience with the first two and had a brush with the third.
-Some of my friends live with Fibromyalgia and I want to make a difference for them and others living with these conditions.
-I will also want to work with Allied Health Professionals in creating a holistic team-oriented approach to improving the health and well-being of people with these conditions.
+Not long after my first Yoga Teacher Training (YTT), I formed a goal in my mind to become a Yoga Therapist.
+Given my life experience with Osteoarthritis (OA) and Chronic Fatigue Syndrome (CFS), and friends living with Fibromyalgia, I wanted to make a difference for them and others living with these and other conditions.
+I will also want to work with Allied Health Professionals in creating holistic team-oriented approaches to improving the health and well-being of people with these conditions.

-This next step has already started!
 I commenced Yoga Therapy training in May 2020.
-I was due to start training in August, but with the closures due to the Covid-19 pandemic, I took the opportunity to get started.
-In 2021, instability in open travel between states and territories has made it tricky.
-Completion of my training may be delayed by a year or two, but I’ll get there.
-As I updated parts of this website, I included a Yoga Therapy page.
-It will be home to all the information you need on what Yoga Therapy is and how we can work together.
+I was due to start training in August, but with closures due to the Covid-19 pandemic, I took the opportunity to get started.
+In 2021, instability in open travel between states and territories made it tricky.
+However, I completed my training in November 2021!
+For more information, visit the Yoga Therapy page.

 Keep an eye on this page for more about my yoga journey.
 If you’d like to have a chat about what I can do to help you in yours, visit the Contact page.

-Sarah Nuttridge is a Yoga Australia Level 1 Teacher.
+Sarah Nuttridge is registered with Yoga Australia as a Level 2 Teacher.